The 5 Best EV ETFs to Invest in Now

 Expense ratio: 0.75%

 The Global X LIT ETF is an active fund that focuses on lithium mining operations, as its name suggests.
 LIT is one of the oldest EV ETFs; it has been around since 2010.
-While the fund has fewer than 40 companies under its wing, this older ETF has more net assets under management than any ETF on this list at nearly $4 billion.
+While the fund has close to 40 companies under its wing, this older ETF has more net assets under management than any ETF on this list at $4 billion.

 A well-rounded portfolio is crucial to succeeding in today’s stock market.
 And these EV ETFs may deserve a spot in yours.
 But you don’t want to overdo it.
 If the entirety of the electric vehicle market somehow gives way for the next best thing, you could be left holding a whole lot of nothing.